Why Does My Boat Engine Use Too Much Fuel? (Marine Diesel Efficiency Guide)

 - Collapsed exhaust hose

-Step-By-Step Professional Diagnosis
+Step-by-Step Professional Diagnosis

 - Check turbo boost pressure